valerieniloinsigh31/FitForWork_v1/README.md

 ![alt text](./media/user_stories_ffw.png)

 <i>First Time Visitor Goals</i>

 As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

 Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a logo image with Text and a "" Call to action button.
+Underneath there is a logo image with Text and a "View Plans" Call to action button and a mialchimp newsletter subscription sign up and link to the facebook business profile.

 The main points are made immediately with the work/fitness image

 The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
 As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

-The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+The site has been designed to be fluid and easy to navigate.
+At the top of each page there is a clean navigation bar, each link describes what page the user will navigate.

-At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-(What about the footer?)
+At the bottom of the landing page, there is a useful back to top button to save the user from having to scroll back up.

-On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
 As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
 This links to the facebook business profile page where client before/after photos and testimonials can be viewed.

 Once the new visitor has read the 'Workout to suit your Work' text, they will notice the 'Plan descriptions' section.